All About Archen

 Why did I choose "Archen" as an alias?
 When I first signed up for a Geocities account, I needed a member name.
-I tried a few, until I finally pulled "Archen" off the top of my head.
+Everything I tried was taken until I tried "Archen".
 Even though it was a female character, it sounded pretty unisex to me so I decided to go with it.
 The character was originally from a book... well so I thought.
-As it turns out, the character's name was "Achren" not Archen - so I managed to end up with an original name because of my bad memory.
+In fact the character's name was "Achren" not Archen - so I ended up with an original name because of my bad memory.
 As far as I know I am the first Archen on the Internet.
-As it stands now, I'm rather glad I picked it, instead of choosing some generic anime related name which is common now days.
+As it stands now, I'm glad I used that instead of a generic anime related name which was common at the time.

 So who is Archen and how did he get interested in anime?
-Well one story has it that Archen was born one day in a far away land.
-Although being unusually cute, his parents abandoned him to run away with the circus.
-Archen was then taken in by a traveling band of exotic belly dancers where he learned many strange and unusual skills.
-One day during his travels while seeking a remote village, he became thirsty.
-He stopped by a large pool of water deep within a forest for a drink.
-It was there he encountered an enchanting spirit of the tiny lake.
-She spoke to him through the reflection of the mirror like pool.
-Her beauty and elegance quickly captured his heart.
+As One story goes, Archen was born in a far away land.
+Although unusually cute, his parents abandoned him to run away with the circus.
+Archen was taken in by a traveling band of exotic belly dancers where he learned many strange and unusual skills.
+One day during his travels, he became thirsty.
+Stopping at a pool of water deep within a forest, he encountered an enchanting spirit of the tiny lake.
+She spoke to him through the reflection of the mirror like pool, with beauty and elegance quickly capturing his heart.
 Before she left she told him "one day we will meet again, but through a pane of glass".
-He never forgot that spirit, and one day he happened to see a caricature who was very similar to that girl that had so bewitched his heart.
+He never forgot that spirit, and one day he happened to see a caricature similar to that girl that had so bewitched his heart.
 He found this character to be inside a pane of glass.. hidden within a television set, in a format known as anime.
-And to this day he is entranced by anime, in the hope that one day he and that spirit of water would meet once again.
+To this day he is avidly watches anime in the hope that one day he and that spirit of water will meet again.